U.S. shares tumble; Brent crude slips below $30

 Investors had seen some encouraging signs in data out of China.
 Exports from the country fell 1.4 percent from a year earlier, better than a Reuters poll forecast an 8-percent drop.

-The U.S. dollar edged down 0.05 percent against a basket of currencies, set to break a three-day winning streak.
-The euro was little changed against the dollar.
+The U.S. dollar .DXY edged down 0.05 percent against a basket of currencies, set to break a three-day winning streak.
+The euro EUR= was little changed against the dollar.

 (Additional reporting by Catherine Ngai, Jessica Resnick-Ault and Gertrude Chavez-Dreyfuss in New York, Abhiram Nandakumar in Begaluru, Patrick Graham and Atul Prakash in London; Editing by Louise Ireland, Nigel Stephenson and Nick Zieminski)